Adam Smith (American football)

-Adam Smith (born April 9, 1990) is a former American football offensive guard who played for four seasons with the Philadelphia Soul of the Arena Football League (AFL).
+Adam Smith (born April 9, 1990) is an American former professional football offensive guard who played four seasons with the Philadelphia Soul of the Arena Football League (AFL).
 He played college football at Western Kentucky.

 College career

 Adam Smith played college football at Western Kentucky.
 He was in for 764 plays in 2012 at Western Kentucky.
 He accumulated 55 knock down blocks and 41 pancake blocks.

 Tampa Bay Buccaneers

 On April 29, 2013, Adam Smith was signed as an undrafted free agent by the Tampa Bay Buccaneers.
 On August 27, 2013, he was waived by the Buccaneers.

 Philadelphia Soul

-On December 11, 2015 Smith was assigned to the Philadelphia Soul for the 2016 season.
+On December 11, 2015, Smith was assigned to the Philadelphia Soul for the 2016 season.
 On April 19, 2017, Smith was assigned to the Soul.